swangchu/pythonByExamples-Tha/example-2/README.md

     - The body of the else will be executed if a condition is false.
     - The else part does not have condition.

+ 8. **elif folder** contains example for use of assignment operator in Python.

+        Syntax
+        if condition :
+                # body of the if statment
+        elif condition:
+                # body of the elif
+        else:
+                #body of else
+    - If we need to use condition in the else part then elif must be used.
+    - If the condition is true then rest of the conditions are skipped.
+    - The elif part does need condition.